williamking1221/201-Projects/README.md

 These steps will update the position and velocity of the body making the simulation possible.
 You can test this method using `TestUpdate.java`.

-After developing, implementing, testing, and debugging these `CelestialBody` methods you're ready to move to the simulation code.

 </details>

 <details>